claranceliberi/billing-system/README.md

 ## Billing system
-simple buggy billing system, which is not working properly. but there is working csv file handling operations
+Simple buggy billing system, which is not working properly. but there is working csv file handling operations.

+But the intentions was not about making billing system but working with csv file.

 ## Files and what they do